-Code Requirement Requirement Type Scope Basic Intermediate Advanced Small Farms Large Farms IMS Commercial IMS Provider Individual Farms Code E-1 Natural Ecosystems & Biodiversity Farms Farms Partner Provider Farms E-1.1.1 Natural forests and other natural ecosystems have not been converted into agricultural production or other land uses since January 1st, 2014. ✓ Critical • • • • • E-1.2.1 Areas designated as legal reserves, protected areas, or guarded by national legislation are protected.
-Production or processing does not cause negative effects to these areas. ✓ Critical • • • ٠ E-1.3.1 Natural aquatic and terrestrial ecosystems, uncultivated areas, and infrastructure are protected from agrochemical contamination by establishing vegetative barriers (higher than coffee crop) or no application zones. ~ • • • • • E-1.3.2 Farms maintain and protect buffer zones with native vegetation around water bodies, according to the following width parameters: 5m along both sides of the water body when it measures at least 5 meters wide.
+Requirement Type Scope Code Requirement Basic Intermediate Advanced Small Farms Large Farms IMS Commercial IMS Provider Individual Farms Code E-1 Natural Ecosystems & Biodiversity Partner E-1.1.1 Natural forests and other natural ecosystems have not been converted into agricultural production or other land uses nor have severe and sustained degradation since January 1st, 2014. ✓ Critical • • • • • E-1.2.1 Areas designated as legal reserves, protected areas, or guarded by national legislation are protected.
+Production or processing does not cause negative effects to these areas. ✓ Critical • ٠ • • • E-1.3.1 Natural aquatic and terrestrial ecosystems, uncultivated areas, and infrastructure are protected from agrochemical contamination by establishing vegetative barriers (higher than coffee crop) or no application zones or any other practices as per applicable national GAP programs/standards. ✓ ٠ ٠ • • • E-1.3.2 Farms maintain and protect buffer zones with native vegetation around water bodies, according to the following width parameters: 5m along both sides of the water body when it measures at least 5 meters wide.
 8m along both sides of the water body when it measures between 5 and 10 meters wide.
-15m along both sides of the water body when it measures ✓ • • • • E-1.3.3 more than 10 meters wide.
-Hunting and unauthorized collection of flora and fauna are prohibited.
-Except in indigenous people's territories, when applicable. ~ • • • • E-1.3.4 Farmers do not keep wildlife in captivity and not use wildlife to process or harvest any crop (e.g. luwak for coffee). ✓ • • • • •
+15m along both sides of the water body when it measures ✓ • • • • E-1.3.3 Hunting and unauthorized collection of flora and fauna are prohibited.
+Except for indigenous people in their own territories, when applicable. ✓ • • • • • E-1.3.4 Farmers do not keep wildlife in captivity and not use wildlife to process or harvest any crop (e.g. luwak for coffee). ✓ • • • • •